choco-cupcake/GoodBoi/README.md

 Verified percentage is around 50% - unique contracts (no same code clones) vs unverified (maybe clones) seen in the same timeframe.
 Higher than I originally expected.

 #### Scalability
-This one eventually will probably turn problematic on the database size, but a well designed mysql database can handle millions of records no problem, so we should be good for a while.
-A contract pruner is in todo list, a rule like "0 balance and unactive for X months" will be applied
+A contract pruner with the rule (currently) "0 balance and unactive for 45 days" has been activated after 3 months.
+Gathered contracts dropped from 1500k to 750k, database size seems totally manageable with a small machine.

-Slither is quite fast and analysis can be scaled on multiple machines.
+Slither is quite fast and analysis can be scaled on multiple machines or on fat cloud machines.
+Anyway, contracts with usd balance above 1k are just 35k, which I can analyze on my laptop while working on it, in under 6 hours (100 analysis per minute).
+Even if L2s and other chains were implemented, analysis time would still be manageable.
+I planned to let goodboi save the compiled AST to the database, so that slither wont need to compile the solidity source code at every analysis of the same contract, but the analysis time turned so low that I postponed the task, not needed atm.

-Blockchain read calls (balances and scraping) are kept low thanks to the use of aggregator contracts, and spinning up nodes might turn not necessary.
+Blockchain read calls (balances and scraping) are kept low thanks to the use of aggregator contracts, so the free tier of Infura is enough.

+The free tier of etherscan/bscscan/polygonscan is enough to do the job.
+Calls are minimized by keeping track of unverified smart contracts in the database, and recheck them only once in env.BLOCK_PARSER_VERIFIED_RECHECK_DAYS days.

+#### Slither custom detector
+Writing Slither custom detectors one should be careful to account for every edge case.
+A fail of a single detector lets the analysis fail also for the other detectors.